-The Syrian government has issued a new tender for the purchase of wheat, according to Reuters.
+The Syrian government has issued a new tender to import raw sugar.

 Syria’s seed cotton harvest is set to remain at a record low level for the second year in a row.